rxxciobanu/InvictusLabs/README.md

 ## Risk assesment methodology ##

-For every borrower, we will construct a **Overall risk score** which is composed of the output of model trained on the data offered by the borrower/ any externally accesibile data sources (**Individual credit risk**), along with the output of the knowledge graph inference model based on its relation with other borrowers (**Systemic Credit Risk**).
+For every borrower, we will construct a **Overall Risk Score** which is composed of the output of the model trained on the data offered by the borrower/ any externally accessibile data sources (**Individual credit risk**), along with the output of the knowledge graph inference model based on its relation with other borrowers (**Systemic Credit Risk**).
 See below:

-*Individual Credit Risk* - i.e., risk of default of a borrower considered as a **stand-alone entity**.
-It is obtained via assesing the risk of default obtained from the Borrower model (based on the data provided via the *Data Aggregator Engine*).
+**Individual Credit Risk** - i.e., risk of default of a borrower considered as a **stand-alone entity**.
+It is obtained via assessing the risk of default obtained from the Borrower model (based on the data provided via the *Data Aggregator Engine*).

-*Systemic Credit Risk* - obtained from the output of the Borrower-to-borrower model, which will determine what is the risk of default if being exposed to another borrowers or external entities.
+**Systemic Credit Risk** - obtained from the output of the Borrower-to-Borrower model, which will determine what is the risk of default if existing exposure to another borrower or external entities.

 The **Overall risk score** of a borrower is a weighted average between *Individual Credit Risk* and *Systemic Credit Risk*, with the exact weights to be determined via experiments, or as a dynamic weighting mechanism, based on market regime.